-Section (a) of this recommendation is complied with, in that the Appointments and Remuneration Committee is kept duly informed of the professional duties of Board members, as well as their potential needs with regard to any information they may need to exercise them.
+Section (a) of this recommendation is complied with, in that the Appointments and Remuneration Committee is kept duly informed of the professional duties of Board members, as well as their potential needs with regards to any information they may need to exercise such duties.
 In relation to section (b), there are no limits on participation on other Boards, and this aspect is left to the responsible judgement of each director.

-- 27. The proposal for the appointment or renewal of directors which the board submits to the general shareholders' meeting, as well as provisional appointments by the method of cooptation, should be approved by the board: - a) On the proposal of the nomination committee, in the case of independent directors. - b) Subject to a report from the nomination committee in all other cases.
+- 27. The proposal for the appointment or renewal of directors which the board submits to the general shareholders' meeting, including provisional appointments done through cooptation, should be approved by the board: - a) On the proposal of the Appointments Committee, in the case of independent - b) Subject to a report from the Appointments Committee in all other cases.